New Castle Quakers

 The New Castle Quakers were a minor league baseball team based in New Castle, Pennsylvania.
 The Quakers played as members of the 1895 Iron and Oil League before becoming members of the Class D level Interstate League from 1896 to 1900, winning the 1899 league title.

-New Castle hosted home minor league games at Pearson Park through 1897 before moving to the new Cascade Park.
+The New Castle Quakers hosted home minor league games at Pearson Park through 1897 before moving to the new Cascade Park for the next two seasons.

 History

+1895 Iron & Oil League

 The city first hosted minor league baseball in 1883, when the New Castle "Nashannocks" team played as members of the Western Interstate League.
 In 1884, the team continued play in the Iron & Oil Association, finishing in fourth place with a 20–24 record.

 The New Castle "Quakers" resumed minor league play in 1895, as the team became charter members of the eight-team, Class C level Iron and Oil League.
 The Franklin Braves, Oil City Oilers, Sharon, Titusville, Twin Cities Twins, Warren and Wheeling Nailers teams joined New Castle in beginning league play on May 15, 1895.

 In their first season of play, the Quakers finished in fourth place.
 New Castle ended the season with a record of 40–33.
 Playing the season under manager Will Thompson, the Quakers finished 2.5 games behind the first place Franklin Braves in the final standings.
 The Iron and Oil League folded following the season.